lisamelton/video_transcoding/README.md

 `faster` | use with caution
 `fast` | good but you might want to use `--quick` instead `medium` | default
-`slow` | use with caution
-`slower` | use with caution
-`veryslow` | use with caution
-`placebo` | not recommended
+`slow` | smaller but not obviously higher quality `slower` | smaller but not obviously higher quality `veryslow` | smaller but not obviously higher quality `placebo` | not recommended

 Presets faster than `medium` trade precision for more speed.
 That tradeoff is acceptable for the `fast` preset.
 But you may notice occasional quality loss problems when using the `faster` or `veryfast` presets.

 Presets slower than `medium` trade encoding speed for more compression efficiency.
 Any quality improvement using these presets may not be perceptible for most input.
-And on rare occasions, these presets lower quality noticeably.

 ### Recommended `transcode-video` usage